To the Members

 A statement containing the salient features of the financial statements of subsidiariesas prescribed under the first proviso to sub-section (3) of Section 129 of the CompaniesAct 2013 read with Rule 5 of the Companies (Accounts) Rules 2014 is attached with thefinancial statements.
 The particulars of the financial performance of the aforesaidsubsidiaries are provided as part of the consolidated financial statements and hence notrepeated herein for the sake of brevity.

 In accordance with the applicable provisions of the Companies Act 2013 and rules madethereunder read with Indian Accounting Standards specified under the Companies (IndianAccounting Standards) Rules 2015 the consolidated financial statements of the Company asat and for the year ended 31st March 2021 forms part of the Annual Report.

 The particulars of loans guarantees and investments pursuant to Section 186 of theCompanies Act 2013 have been disclosed in the financial statements read together withnotes annexed and forms an integral part of the financial statements and hence notrepeated herein for the sake of brevity.

 DISCLOSURE OF RATIO OF REMUNERATION OF DIRECTORS AND KEY MANAGERIAL PERSONNEL ETC.

-As required under Section 197(12) of the Companies Act 2013 read with Rule 5(1) of theCompanies (Appointment and Remuneration of Managerial Personnel) Rules 2014 theStatement of disclosure of remuneration and such other details as prescribed therein isgiven in Annexure-III which is annexed hereto and forms a part of the Board's Report.
+As required under Section 197(12) of the Companies Act 2013 read with Rule 5(1) of theCompanies (Appointment and Remuneration of Managerial Personnel) Rules 2014 thestatement of disclosure of remuneration and such other details as prescribed therein isgiven in Annexure-IV which is annexed hereto and forms part of the Board's Report.